 Natural Stone Flooring

 Stone is a very natural material from the earth, literally.
 It doesn’t harm the environment and can even be recycled for other applications.
-Average cost for stone is $7 – $35 per sq foot.
+The average cost for stone is $7 – $35 per sq foot.

 Recycled Metal Tiles

-As you can see, bamboo flooring costs are on the lower end of the spectrum.
-This green material is durable, affordable and looks great with any décor.
+As you can see, are on the lower end of the spectrum.
+This green material is durable, affordable, and looks great with any décor.